vitkarpov/bem-core/common.docs/i-bem-js/i-bem-js-events.en.md

 For example, a menu block can contain nested blocks — the menu items.
 Handling clicks on the menu items should logically be delegated to the menu block.
-First, this saves resources on subscribing to events (less resources are consumed by subscribing to a container single event than by subscribing to many events on elements).
+First, this saves resources on subscribing to events (less resources are consumed by subscribing to a container's single event than by subscribing to many events on elements).
 Second, this makes it possible to add and remove menu items without subscribing to the events of added items or unsubscribing from the events of removed items.

 Both BEM events and DOM events can be delegated.